sibiraj-s/go-webauthn-example/README.md

 Thats it 🎉.
 You can now visit https://webauthn.local to see the server running.

+> [!NOTE]
-Note: The go server proxies the requests to next.js dev server running at port 3000.
+> The go server proxies the requests to next.js dev server running at port 3000.